statamic/v2-docs/content/collections/docs/assets.md

 ## Managing Assets {#managing-assets}

-Any files placed within an container's directory will be recognized and treated as assets.
+Any files placed within a container's directory will be recognized and treated as assets.
 Subfolders are supported.
 Organize however you'd like.

 You can reference assets within your content by using its URL.
 For example: